Jatinkkalra/hardhat-smartcontract-lottery/README.md

   Enums in Solidity are used to create custom data types with a finite set of possible values.
 Each value in the enum is represented by an integer, starting from 0 for the first value and incrementing by 1 for subsequent values.
   They provide a more expressive and readable way to work with such values compared to using plain integers or strings.

+- COINMARKETCAP_API_KEY is for gas ouput
+- ETHERSCAN_API_KEY is for contract verification

 # To-Do

 - Create a Pull-Request for BigNumber and AssertionError for "fulfillRandomWords" testing.
   Reference: https://github.com/smartcontractkit/full-blockchain-solidity-course-js/blob/main/CONTRIBUTING.md
+- Modify the unit test to modularize the winning account in "fulfillRandomWords".
+Create a PR accordingly.

 ## Error Handling